fortrabbit/legal/terms.md

 # General terms of fortrabbit

-last reviewed: June 8th, 2018
+last modified: 5th of August 2021

 ## Preamble